 CSS Backgrounds

 CSS background is used to add color, image, or patterns to the background of any element.
 Moreover, you can also customize your designs with background color, image, position, repeat, size, and attachment options.
-This step helps your website look more stylish and attractive.
-Now let’s move ahead and break down the background properties:
+These properties help make your website visually appealing and professional.
+Now, let’s move ahead and break down the background properties:

 Background Properties